-If you or a loved one abuse shrooms for their psychedelic effects, consider seeking treatment.
-Contact The Recovery Village today to speak to a representative about your addiction and how treatment can address it and any co-occurring mental health disorders.
-Avoid lengthy sentences and costly fines, seek treatment for shroom abuse today.
+If you or a loved one abuses shrooms for their psychedelic effects, consider seeking treatment.
+Contact The Recovery Village today to speak to a representative about your addiction and how treatment can address it and any co-occurring mental health disorders you may have.
+Avoid lengthy sentences and costly fines by seeking treatment for shroom abuse today.

 Drug Enforcement Administration.
 “Psilocybin“>Psilocybin.”
 April 2020.
 Accessed September 24, 2022.

 Drug Enforcement Administration.
 “Controlled Substance Schedules.”“>“Contr[…]Schedules.”
 Accessed September 24, 2022.

 National Drug Intelligence Center.
 “Psilocybin Fast Facts“>“Psilo[…]in Fast Facts.”
 August 2003.
 Accessed September 24, 2022.

 The Law Offices of John J. Zarych.
 “Wildwood “Magic Mushroom” Possession Criminal Defense Lawyer“>Wildwood[…]efense Lawyer.”
 Accessed September 24, 2022.